 The plants, animals, water and artifacts of Fly Ranch.

-As stewards of Fly Ranch, we are not responsible just for what we want to do with this property moving forward, but for the history of the space and how it became what it is today.
-For at least the last 20 years, Fly Ranch has been optimized for the water and as a tourist destination, in ways that have sometimes been to the detriment of the land and it’s inhabitants.
+For at least the last 20 years, Fly Ranch has been optimized for the water and as a tourist destination, in ways that have sometimes been to the detriment of the land and its inhabitants.

 We hope to change the relationship to Fly Ranch from one of being valued primarily through the lens of available resources to one that is in cooperation with natural systems and the needs of its land and those that live there.
 It’s in line with our values of Civic Engagement and of course, Leave No Trace.